McNair Staff, 2023-24

 Cori Jaeger, MEd, MFA

-Cori Jaeger is pursuing her Master of Fine Arts in Fiction at Eastern and thrilled to be a McNair GSA.
-She has followed a meandering path to get here - from managing a children’s toy store, to an M. Ed in Elementary Education, to running a summer camp for LGBTQ youth and youth of LGBTQ families, to wholesaling scarves to boutiques, and then back to teaching.
-She also has been community organizing for racial justice for the last 6 years in Seattle and hopes to continue in Spokane.
-She is excited to support McNair students however possible and is always down to talk about great TV, teaching/facilitating, young adult novels, summer camp and youth work, sci-fi/fantasy, or just how you are doing.
+Cori Jaeger completed her Master of Fine Arts in Fiction at Eastern in 2021.
+After two years as a McNair graduate student assistant, she was thrilled to become the Academic Advisor and support students through the research and application processes!
+She has followed a meandering path to get here - from managing a children’s toy store, to an MEd in Elementary Education, to running a summer camp for LGBTQ youth and youth of LGBTQ families, to wholesaling scarves, and then back to teaching.
+She also has participated in community organizing for racial justice for the last ten years and is currently volunteering with the Peace and Justice Action League's BOLD project.
+She is excited to support McNair students however possible and is always down to talk about great TV, teaching/facilitating, young adult novels, mental health, summer camp and youth work, sci-fi/fantasy, or just however you are doing.

 McNair Program Graduate School Assistant

 Marcus Shoffner (AP) is a Artist, Poet, Lyricists and a Creative Writing MFA student at EWU.
 Marcus attended the University of North Carolina at Pembroke & earned his Bachelor of Science in Mass Communications: Public Relations & double minored in Business Administration in Management as well as Creative Writing in Poetry.
 It was during his time in undergrad he served as president of the creative writing club on campus.
 It was here Marcus first began to pursue his passions in making sure misrepresented people get their voice heard.
 Attending EWU and finding out about McNair, was perfect for Marcus because he too is 1st generation.
 "After learning about the mission of McNair I knew I wanted to be apart of the team & make sure these scholars receive the opportunity to get their voice heard and not only pursue higher degrees, but their passions through research in their respective field of interests"